Stability-Preserving, Time-Efficient Mechanisms for School Choice in Two Rounds: Mechanisms for Type A Settings

 For the problem of admitting fewer students, stated in Section \ref{sec:S1}, we give the following:

 \begin{proposition} Let $k$ be the total number of students added from $L$ in round $\cR_2$ in the previous theorem and let $k' < k$.
-There is a polynomial time mechanism $\cM_2$ that is stability-preserving, DSIC for students and extends matching $M$ to $M'$ so that $|M'| - |M| = k'$. \end{proposition}
+There is a polynomial time mechanism $\cM_2$ that is stability-preserving, and extends matching $M$ to $M'$ so that $|M'| - |M| = k'$. \end{proposition}

 \begin{proof} Let $c'$ denote the capacities of schools after round $\cR_2$ as per Theorem \ref{thm:S1}.
 Note that the total difference in capacities $c' - c$ over all schools is $k$, where $c$ is the capacity function in round $\cR_1$.
 Starting with $c'$, arbitrarily decrease the capacities of schools to obtain capacity function $c''$ so that for any school $h_j$, $c'(h_j) - c(h_j) \geq c''(h_j) - c(h_j) \geq 0$ and the total of $c'' - c$ over all schools is $k'$.
 Starting with $M$, the round $\cR_1$ matching, run the Gale-Shapley algorithm with students from $L$ proposing and with current capacities fixed at $c''$.